 The first movies available to the public were essentially peep shows, where you looked down into a device that was either a Kinetoscope showing a short film strip or a Mutoscope flipping through a series of cards.
 Some of the very earliest content was scandalous, and sexy shows became so prevalent on the Mutoscope that it became know as a “What the Butler Saw” machine, named for a sexy vignette.
-You can view Mutoscope content at the main exhibit in the RTF Department of the Erotic University virtual campus.
+You can view Mutoscope content at the main exhibit in the RTF Department of the free Erotic University virtual campus.

 Peep Shows later became a part of adult video parlors, usually the seedier ones.
 You would sit in a booth and be able to flip through dozens of channels, all showing porn.
 Afraid that anyone might have an orgasm while watching porn, authorities would typically have the doors removed to make sure that adults had no privacy.